Dano-Mughal War: Declaration of war

 In 1642 the Danish East India Company declared war on the Mughal Empire.
 This may sound unreasonable, by comparing the two nations.
 The Mughals were a vast Asiatic Empire, while Denmark–Norway was a declining power.
 For instance, the Mughal Empire's army was perhaps fifty times larger than Denmark's entire population.

 The reason why the Danish East India Company declared war on the Mughal Empire lay in the nature of European Maritime trade.
 Violence was used to ensure the safe transport of goods and was key to the success of commercial enterprise in medieval Europe.
 Another mean, mercantilism, the dominant economic theory in sixteenth and seventeenth-century Europe was also contributing to the competition and conflict in the area.
 It associated states' strength with their economic dominance.
 It also emphasized commercial competition.
 Such competition was used by various European Charter companies like the Danish East India Company.

 In 1640, On a voyage from Makassar to Masulipatnam, the St. Jacob was seized and wrecked by Bengali local authorities, the Danes could not negotiate the release of the cargo.
 Dutch records claim that the St. Jacob's cargo was seized because of Danish debts, but the Danes viewed the seizure as a tyrannous act and in 1642 made a formal declaration of war.

-Danish and other European settlements in Sri Lanka and India.